robdjeff/ML_Workshop/README.md

 *  A notebook that you can run along with me to demonstrate various features of coding

 RFStellar_Classifier_Student.ipynb
 *  An exercise for you to try based on classification of SDSS sources.
-A solution will follow.
+A "solution" will follow.

 # Installation and Use

-Click on the dropdown menu <Code> and select "download zip file".
+Click on the dropdown menu "<> Code" and select "Download ZIP".

 Unzip this to a location that your Jupyter notebook installation can see it.